We outline a few of the strategies that commercial property owners can use to mitigate risks and ensure their investment's profitability.

 The landlord is responsible for the insurance of the property itself, as mentioned earlier in this piece.
 However, the tenant is responsible for their own business insurance as well as maintaining the best health and safety business practices whilst occupying the property.

 Once a tenant occupies a building, they are legally liable for the happenings on the premises they’re leasing.
-However, there are scenarios and or cases where the landlord may end up being liable if they neglect the duties in regards to the maintenance of the property itself.
+However, there are scenarios and or cases where the landlord may end up being liable if they neglect the duties in regard to the maintenance of the property itself.

 As a mitigating factor, you should stipulate in your lease agreement, the amount of deposit you expect to collect upfront.
 This can be higher than for residential properties.
 However, you are best to check your local state laws for deposit limits on commercial property.